Hausdorff measures of sets in Exact Diophantine approximation: Proof of Theorem :

 \section{Proof of Theorem \ref{mainthm}: $G=\infty$}

-The proof of Theorem \ref{mainthm} in the case that $G=\infty$ follows the same strategy as the finite case.
-This is achieved by first fixing a ball $B_0 \subset X$ of sufficiently small radius to satisfy the local ubiquity condition; then constructing a Cantor subset of $B_0 \cap E(Q,R,\phi)$ that supports a certain probability measure; and finally applying the Mass Distribution Principle to obtain the desired result.
-However, this process is significantly simpler in the infinite setting.
+The proof of Theorem \ref{mainthm} in the case \( G = \infty \) follows the same strategy as in the finite case.
+This is achieved by first fixing a ball \( B_0 \subset X \) of sufficiently small radius; then constructing a Cantor subset of \( B_0 \cap E(Q,R,\phi) \) that supports a certain probability measure; and finally applying the Mass Distribution Principle to obtain the desired result.

+We remark that, unlike the finite case, the Cantor construction in this situation is considerably simpler, as it does not require the creation of sub-levels at each stage.